mOHITH998/mern-BlogApp/README.md

 - User can create post which include's uploading File/Image.

-- User can search specify user/author's posts and also categories based on user's interest.
+- User can search specific user/author's posts and also categories based on user's interest.

 - For quick Posts, User can click on sidebar(Right Side)